The Deck Archetypes of Competitive EDH

 Control is, without a doubt, my favorite archetype in any format that I play.
 I love the variety of choices and timing that are present throughout most games.
 I also love winning through attrition, as opposed to racing for the combo.

 It is often very difficult to effectively play a pure control game in CEDH.
 In most formats, you only need to control one opponent, and therefore you can trade cards with your opponent until they run out of resources.
 There is a real problem playing control against three other players who could very well all be playing extremely powerful combos that must be answered.
 You will run out of resources rather quickly playing against multiple players and be left with your defenses down.
 In a lot of ways, the Stax archetype handles multiple players much more efficiently.

-With that said, there are definitely a few strategies that have been shown to perform at a decent level.
-However, almost every control deck I have had success with will also have at least one combo to finish the game once you have your opponents controlled.
+With that said, there are definitely a few disruptive strategies that have been shown to perform at a decent level.
+However, almost every disruptive deck I have had success with will also have at least one combo to finish the game once you have your opponents controlled.

 The decks that typically succeed will have some kind of engine to keep pace with the whole table, and all of the tutors needed to find the engine pieces.
 The commander itself is, many times, part of this engine.
 Tasigur is an example of this type of control commander.
 He is part of a combo (milling your deck) and actually uses diplomacy (very unusual in CEDH) to have some of the players at the table help you control the other players by getting control spells back from the graveyard.

 Here are some examples of disruptive strategies in CEDH: